Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 ### 3.3.
 Charts (tracks.html)
 The charts page essentially gives an overview of the objects in the tracks collection within the database.
 Each of these objects represents a track submitted by a user.
 You can view a sketch of the database schema within the wireframes directory within the project.

-A for loop within tracks.html is used to render a number of <section> elements, with each <section> element representing a track.
+A for loop within tracks.html is used to render a number of 'section' elements, with each 'section' element representing a track.
 The list of tracks is determined by the [filter](#filter-system) and [sort](#sorting-system) systems.
 Each track contains the following:

 1. The rank number of the track
 2. Artist